 - Ketorolac Tromethamine Injection USP will be given to you by a healthcare professional in a hospital or medical office.
-It is usually given for no more than 2 days. - The dose given to you will depend on the severity of your pain.
+It is usually given for no more than 2 days. - You will receive Ketorolac Tromethamine Injection USP into your muscle (i.e., "intramuscularly" or "IM"). - The dose given to you will depend on the severity of your pain.
 Your healthcare professional will give you the lowest dose possible for your treatment for the shortest time needed. - Tell your healthcare professional if you notice any side effects while receiving this medicine.
 They may change your dose depending on your response to Ketorolac Tromethamine Injection USP. - Your healthcare professional may prescribe you ketorolac tromethamine tablets to take by mouth during or following your treatment with Ketorolac Tromethamine Injection USP.
 Take them as directed by your healthcare professional.